awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 Amazon RDS supports DB instances running several editions of PostgreSQL\.
 Use this section to see how to work with PostgreSQL on Amazon RDS\.
 You should also be aware of the limits for PostgreSQL DB instances\.

+You can specify any currently supported PostgreSQL version when creating a new DB instance\.
+You can specify the major version \(such as PostgreSQL 10\), and any supported minor version for the specified major version\.
+If no version is specified, Amazon RDS defaults to a supported version, typically the most recent version\.
+If a major version is specified but a minor version is not, Amazon RDS defaults to a recent release of the major version you have specified\.
+To see a list of supported versions, as well as defaults for newly created DB instances, use the [ `describe-db-engine-versions`](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-engine-versions.html) AWS CLI command\.

 For information about importing PostgreSQL data into a DB instance, see [Importing Data into PostgreSQL on Amazon RDS](PostgreSQL.Procedural.Importing.md)\.

 **Topics**